St. George Orthodox Church, Chungathara

 St. George Orthodox Church is the biggest church in Chungathara, Kerala, India.
 It was built before 1960.

+It is part of the Malankara Orthodox Syrian Church and is located within the Diocese of Malabar; in 2024 the pastor is Father Mathew Vattiyanickal.

 Malabar's biggest Orthodox convention organised by this church every year in January lasts for eight days, the conventions end with 5-inmel Qurbana approximately 10000 people attending the Qurbana.